JasonRammoray/grunt-ng-html-snapshot/README.md

 If page wasn't successfully loaded during first attempt, then timeout is used as an interval before executing next attempt.

+### options.removeMetaFragment
+Type: `Boolean`
+Default: true

+Set this flag to false if you don't need to remove <meta name="fragment" content="!" /> from a page snapshot.
+This might be necessary for some search engines.
+For example, this tag should be removed from a page so that it can be indexed by Yandex bot.
+[See details here] (https://yandex.com/support/webmaster/robot-workings/ajax-indexing.xml)

 ### options.pageDocType
 Type: `String`
 Default: '<!doctype html>'